nigelfiler/Axiom-ipcamera/README.md

 RTSP Auth Enable – Not Enabled
 RTSP Port 554

-As can be seen below, 2 cameras were connected, 1 into each of the 2 network ports on the back of the plotter.

 IPaddress:
-The Axiom provides DHCP so it is just a case of plugging the camera in and the Plotter will find the camera.
-It may be necessary to enable DHCP in the camera menu initially.
+The Axiom provides DHCP so althought it is just a case of plugging the camera in and the Plotter will find the camera, it was found that a fixed IP address was more reliable.
+Using DHCP there was a pause when selecting the camera and sometimes the camera would go blank.
+When using a fixed IPaddress these issues went away

 Cost:
-Camera: £24.50 +VAT
+Gadinan 8MP/5MP/4MP H.265 IP Camera £25 (Aliexpress)
 RJ45 Female to Female: £3
 Passive POE Adaptor: £1.67
-Misc parts: £5
+Raynet to Raynet cable, or Raynet to RJ45 Cable (about £50) 2.1mm x 5.5mm DC Connector Male to Male Power Cable 1Mtr (about £2)